 - 3.21 We wish to introduce arrangements whereby a Cabinet member and a call-in sponsor could meet before the call in is referred to OSC.
 Such a meeting would be convened by the Chairman of the Overview and Scrutiny Committee and would explore whether an agreement can be reached on a way forward.
 This might allow a "call-in" to be withdrawn or modified or allow a Portfolio Holder to agree changes to the decision so as to reflect the concerns expressed.
 We were asked previously by the Committee about what would happen if a "call-in" is withdrawn as a result of this process.
 We have looked at this issue and feel that OSC should be advised for information at the next meeting of any prior discussions about the call in and the outcome. - 3.22 The deadline for a call-in is 5 days following the publication of a notice of the relevant executive decision.
 We feel that this is a tight timescale, particularly as five members have to sign in order to validate the "call in".
 We are pleased that officers now operate more flexible arrangements.
 We still feel that a signed document is still required but e-mail submissions of support by the 5 call-in sponsors are now accepted and speed up the process.
 In the longer term we would like the opportunities for an electronic call-in system to be investigated. - 3.23 We have also looked at the way in which "call in" debates at OSC are structured.
-The Overview and Scrutiny Committee asked us to think again about the idea of only the lead call-in sponsor speaking on the call-in.
-We originally felt that this would allow the Portfolio Holder to respond to those comments on a balanced basis.
-At present the arrangement is that all 5 sponsors of the call-in would be able to speak and the Portfolio Holder would be the only person to be able to reply.
-Now that we have the benefit of the Committee's views, we are recommending that the order should be: - (a) Lead signatory to present call in; - (b) the next four signatories to call-in given opportunity to speak; - (c) Portfolio Holder responds;

-(d) debate by OSC (as opportunity for other call-in signatories to the call-in speak if they so wish should they be more than 5 in number);

-- (e) final response by the Portfolio Holder to debate; and - (f) voting.
+We originally felt that the portfolio holder should not respond the "call in" until all five signatories have presented their reasons for calling in.
+The Overview & Scrutiny Committee has however changed our proposal as members felt that it was onerous for a single Portfolio Holder to have to respond to 5 separate speakers at the same time.
+Our recommendation is now that the order of speakers should be as follows: - (a) Lead signatory to present call in; - (b) Portfolio holder responds; - (c) 4 other "call in" signatories respond; - (d) Portfolio Holder responds; - (d) debate by OSC (including an opportunity for other "call-in" signatories to the call-in speak if they so wish should they be more than 5 in number); - (e) reply by the "lead call" in signatory to the debate; - (f) Reply by Portfolio Holder to the debate. - (g) voting.